niloydeb1/Playlist-Maker/README.md

 ## Project Features:
 Implemented features:
-a.
-Look & Feel: It is proven that users are more attracted to simple and easy to use websites.
+1. Look & Feel: It is proven that users are more attracted to simple and easy to use websites.
 Keeping that in mind, my website demonstrates a simple look and well-addressed features.
 Hence, the users will be more comfortable using it.
-b.
-Security: Keeping user’s data and password secure is number one priority.
+2. Security: Keeping user’s data and password secure is number one priority.
 Therefore, I used SHA-1 technique to encrypt user’s password.
 PHP POST methods are used in appropriate places so that data remains secure.
-c.
-Index Page: This page greet user and have login and signup option.
+3. Index Page: This page greet user and have login and signup option.
 User can also visit “how to use” tag.
-d.
-Login & Sign-Up: If user tries to login with wrong password or without having any account will be restricted to login and appropriate message will be shown.
+4. Login & Sign-Up: If user tries to login with wrong password or without having any account will be restricted to login and appropriate message will be shown.
 User can sign-up and if password does not match with retyped password or for any redundant user sign-up, will be restricted from signing-up and appropriate message will be shown.
-e.
-Playlist Panel: After successful login, user will be brought into home page where user can view the playlists that user has already created.
+5. Playlist Panel: After successful login, user will be brought into home page where user can view the playlists that user has already created.
 User can also logout, create playlist, delete playlist, add video to particular playlist from here.
-f.
-Create Playlist: User can create playlist by providing name and description of the playlist.
+6. Create Playlist: User can create playlist by providing name and description of the playlist.
 Duplicate playlist will result into error with appropriate message.
-g.
-Delete Playlist: User can choose any available playlist to delete.
+7. Delete Playlist: User can choose any available playlist to delete.
 User will be shown a Confirm dialogue box before deletion.
-h.
-Add Video: User can add video by providing video name, video description, playlist name and embed code of the video.
+8. Add Video: User can add video by providing video name, video description, playlist name and embed code of the video.
 Missing playlist or duplicate video will result into error with appropriate message.
-i.
-Delete Video: User can delete their video from inside of the video panel.
+9. Delete Video: User can delete their video from inside of the video panel.
 User will be shown a Confirm dialogue box before deletion.
-j.
-Logout: Clicking logout will bring user to the index page.
+10. Logout: Clicking logout will bring user to the index page.
 And the session will be over.

 ## Future Enhancements:
 Following enhancement can be added to the current system which will improve the system.
-a.
-Better Security
+1. Better Security
-b.
-Better UI/UX design
+2. Better UI/UX design
-c.
-Other Functionalities like: Upload and download videos, sharing videos outside of the website etc.
+3. Other Functionalities like: Upload and download videos, sharing videos outside of the website etc.